grafana/mimir/docs/sources/mimir/operators-guide/deploy-grafana-mimir/jsonnet/migrate-from-consul-to-memberlist.md

 # Migrate from Consul to memberlist KV store for hash rings without downtime

-Mimir Jsonnet uses memberlist as KV store for hash rings since Mimir 2.2.0.
+Mimir Jsonnet now uses memberlist as the KV store for hash rings since Mimir 2.2.0.

 Memberlist can be disabled by using the following configuration: